MicroEJ/docs/Trainings/tutorialImproveCodeQuality.rst

 Serialization
 ^^^^^^^^^^^^^

-- There is no support of the standard serialization Java framework with MicroEJ.
-You could choose other ways for serializing objects such as:
+- The “native” serialization of the standard JVM is not implemented by MicroEJ.
+This mechanism has historically introduced numerous compatibility issues and has since been officially deprecated.
+Synchronization and serialization should be handled at the application level, using structured data formats such as Google Protobuf, FlatBuffers, JSON, CBOR, XML, etc.

   - the ``ByteArray`` type (see the `Javadoc <https://repository.microej.com/javadoc/microej_5.x/apis/ej/bon/ByteArray.html>`_)
   - the JSON libraries: